shin-sforzando/aqua-note/docs/ERD.md

         string type "totp/sms/backup_codes"
         string secret "encrypted"
         boolean verified "default: false"
-        timestamp last_used_at
+        text last_used_at
-        timestamp created_at "not null"
+        text created_at "not null"
-        timestamp updated_at "not null"
+        text updated_at "not null"
     }

     user_preferences {